 The following article and interview with Sana Packaging were submitted to be published at an online magazine, as part of an issue that was focusing on Hemp.
 Unfortunately, soon after the submission, I parted ways from the editorial team of the magazine; as a result, I was informed that they wouldn’t publish any of my contributions.
-However, I decided to publish the article, and the interview, here and share, what I consider to be, an important message.
+However, I decided to publish the article, and the interview, here and share, what I consider to be an essential message.

 What About Hemp & Plastic?